ELEC70142-VLSI-Coursework/Lab_2/README.md

 <p align="center"> <img src="diagrams/placement.jpg" width="1200" height="100"> </p><BR>

 Before we finish this placement step, we need to add to both ends of this layout a **tap cell**.
 The tap cell connects the n-well (for p-type transistors) to the VDD power rail, and the p-well (for n-type transistors) to VSS (i.e. GND).
-Tap cells are NOT included in the Verilog netlist.
-In Lab 1, you instructed ***_Innovus_** to add tap cells this automatically with the **_"Addwelltap"_** command.
+Tap cells are NOT included in the Verilog netlist and therefore they are not automatically included.
+In Lab 1, you instructed ***_Innovus_** to add tap cells automatically with the **_"Addwelltap"_** command.
 Here you are doing this manually.

 Use the **"i"**  command to insert an instance.
 This will pop up a **"Create Instance"** dialogue box.
 Fill this in as shown below: